SCLW/Circuitry-Based-Sound/readme.md

 "0" = Low Level

 [CD40106 Sheet](https://www.ti.com/lit/ds/symlink/cd40106b.pdf?ts=1599062729936&ref_url=https%253A%252F%252Fwww.google.com%252F "CD40106")

 ## CD4093

 The CD4093 contains 4 NAND Schmitt triggers, each providing 2 inputs and 1 output.

 It acts as a square wave oscillator when the inputs are connected to form an inverter.
 The last two rows of the truth table indicate that one input has to be set to a logical high in order to attain inversion.
 When the second input is wired like the CD40106, the CD4093 generates square waves too.
 Bringing the first one down to a logical low, inhibits oscillations.
-A break out section allows for logic control of the first input of each NAND gate.
-Therefore, gating the output can be achieved by controlling the first input with another digital signal, square wave or a simple switch.
+Gating the output can be achieved by controlling the first input with another digital signal, square wave or a simple switch.

 *Applications:*
 * gated oscillator